dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ---

 This is how a simple Dockerfile looks like.
-In summary, you can build a Docker image from it that installs Apache on top of Debian filesystem and it replaces the contents of the default index.html file to display "Hello, DrupalCamp Baltics 2015!".
+In summary, you can build a Docker image from it, that installs Apache on top of Debian filesystem and it replaces the contents of the default index.html file to display "Hello, DrupalCamp Baltics 2015!".

-The format of the file is very simple.
-At the left you have an instruction, like for example FROM on the first line and to the right you have arguments for that instruction.
+The format of the Dockerfile is very simple.
+At the left you have an instruction, like for example the keyword FROM at the first line and to the right you have arguments for that instruction.

+The first line tells Docker Engine what is the base image that your new image will be built upon.
+In this example it will be the official Debian image, which contains the files and directories which Debian itself is made out of.
+As you may know everything is a file in Linux, so you if you think about that concept then maybe it's much more easier for you to understand how images work.

+I know, it helped me to understand it more.

+You can use every other Docker image as your base image.
+This gives us the flexibility to reuse already built images, which increases the efficiency of the image build process.

+Lets say we have created a Docker image that

 ---